 Everyone has a different strategy for applying their makeup.
 Some people do their eyes first, while others do their face first.
 For me, it depends on what type of eye I’m going for.
 If I’m doing a smokey eye or sparkly eye, it’s better if I do eyes first.
 If I’m doing a more natural everyday eye, I do it after my face makeup.

 I don’t know if name brand ones are less sticky, but I would definitely not recommend taking off the whole back strip.
 Even if you just peel off the top strip, it’s incredibly sticky and pulls on your skin.
-Since there is adhesive on these eyeshadow shields, I wouldn’t put on foundation or concealer until after doing my eyes.
-But if you’re going to apply your eye makeup first, then I would just use some micellar water or makeup remover to get rid of the fall out from applying eyeshadow instead of using these shields.
+Since there is adhesive on these eyeshadow shields, I wouldn’t put on foundation or concealer until after doing eyes.
 Just to test it out, I tried using them after applying concealer and it took off my concealer and left a sticky residue.
 The glue adheres too well and therefore would be bad to use under your eyes where the skin is so delicate.
+Also, after I remove the shields, sometimes I like to blend it out so the line isn’t too harsh, but it leaves a sticky residue and therefore makes a void when I try to blend the shadow.

 They claim that it’s good for keeping lip colour in the lines, but I would much rather spend time carefully applying lip liner or lipstick than cutting these to be the perfect shape for my lips.